 So many choices!

 Over the years, I have gifted dolls of all different kinds.
 Plastic ones that drink and wet.
 Handmade, soft Waldorf dolls.
 They all have a place in my heart.
 If you are choosing a doll for a child, I recommend you consider for just a few minutes what kind of doll will be best for them.
 I am a big fan of finding dolls that are both washable and durable, not just cute.
 If this doll will be the only doll a child has, I recommend looking for one that looks like the child.
 Having a “mini-me” style doll is good for a child’s self-esteem.
-However, if this child has multiple dolls, it is great to choose a beautiful doll in a different skin tone or gender from your child.
+However, if this child has multiple dolls, it is great to choose a beautiful doll with a different skin tone or gender from your child.
 This helps them learn to relate to a wider variety of people.

 If you want to buy a doll, I do recommend looking for them in local toy stores (though the links on this page are to Amazon and are affiliate links that give me a small kickback).
 Target also has impressed me by carrying a wider variety of dolls over the last few years.
 But, let’s look at the pros and cons of a few specific dolls.